 All of the others got our worst rating.
 Read our feature on animal testing.

-While sunscreen itself is unlikely to contain palm oil, many of the companies that produce it also produce other personal care products that do.
+While sunscreen may contain palm oil itself, many of the companies that produce it also produce other personal care products that do.

 The following brands got our worst rating for palm oil: Benefit, Superdrug, Hawiian Tropic, Banana Boat, Clarins, Aesop and Lavera.